Don't be a victim of a healthcare scam

 • "Miracle cure": Be skeptical if you see this claim or others like it such as, "new discovery," "scientific breakthrough" or "secret ingredient."
 If a real cure for a serious disease were discovered, it would be in the news and used by doctors - not buried in print ads, on TV commercials, emails or websites.

-• Conspiracy theories: Claims like "The government and the pharmaceutical industry don't want you to know about this miracle cure," are untrue.
-These statements are used to distract consumers from asking common-sense questions about the so-called miracle cure.
+• Conspiracy theories: Claims like "They don't want you to know about this miracle cure," are used to distract consumers from asking common-sense questions about the so-called miracle cure.

 2. Learn how to spot medical identity theft